ab0x90/writeups/Cyber Apocalypse 2022/Automation/Automation.md

 ## Analyzing the Powershell

 I transferred the powershell script to my Windows VM so I could mess around with it.
 I am no expert in powershell, but I really enjoy the powershell challenges as I find it generally easier to debug and make sense of.
 The top of the script contains the functions for encrypting, decrypting and creating an AesManagedObject.
-The main part of the function is at the bottom.
+The main part of the script is at the bottom.

 ```powershell
 filter parts($query) { $t = $_; 0..[math]::floor($t.length / $query) | % { $t.substring($query * $_, [math]::min($query, $t.length - $query * $_)) }}